wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 New: 1.Supports one click zoom to fit the canvas function.
 2.Press and hold the Ctrl key to activate the multi selection function on demand through configuration.

+Fix: 1.Fix the issue where holding down the Ctrl key to select multiple nodes does not trigger the click event for the node.

 ## 0.5.11

 New: Supports associative text editing.